Melissa Riso Flaunts Killer Legs In A Green Bikini On Instagram

-Melissa Riso is back in a bikini on Instagram, and her fans could not be more delighted with the skin-baring display.
-The black-haired beauty shared the sizzling snapshot to her page on Monday afternoon and it was the perfect segway into the workweek.
+Melissa Riso was back in a bikini on Monday afternoon and she shared a sizzling snapshot to her Instagram page.
+Her fans were delighted with the skin-baring display, as evidenced by the comments section of the post.

-The photo captured Melissa posed outside on a beautiful day where the sun was shining brightly overhead.
-There was not a cloud in the bright blue sky, and it looked to be an optimal day for a trip to the beach.
-Melissa stood with her body in profile.
-The area to her side was surrounded by sand and water and a few large rocks.
-Melissa posed next to the trunk of a palm tree and she did not use a geotag that indicated her location, but in the caption, she used the hashtag Guam and told her followers that she is an island girl.
+The photo captured Melissa posing outside on a beautiful day with the sun was shining brightly overhead.
+There was not a cloud in the bright blue sky, and it looked like an optimal day for a trip to the beach.

+Melissa stood next to the trunk of a palm tree with her body in profile, surrounded by sand, water, and a few large rocks.
+She did not use a geotag, but in the caption, she used the hashtag “Guam” and a hashtag with the words “island girl.”

-She ran one hand through her long, dark locks and tucked the opposite hear ner side.
-Melissa gazed into the distance with a sultry stare while showing off her famous figure in a tiny swimsuit.
+She ran one hand through her long, dark locks and tugged at her bikini bottoms with the other.
+Melissa gazed into the distance with a sultry stare while showing off her famous figure in the tiny swimsuit.

-Melissa opted for a suit that possessed an olive green hue.
-The top of the garment had triangular cups with thin strings that stretched over her shoulders and back, leaving her sun-kissed arms well on display.
-The lower-half of her swimwear was just as hot.
-Melissa sported a pair of skimpy bottoms that boasted the same green hue.
-Thanks to the high-cut design, her muscular legs were well on display.
-The suit’s cheeky cut also showed off a tease of her pert derriere.
+Melissa opted for a suit in an olive green hue.
+The top had triangular cups with thin strings that stretched over her shoulders and around her back, leaving her sun-kissed arms on display.
+The lower half of her swimwear was just as sexy.
+Melissa sported a pair of skimpy bottoms that in the same green hue.
+The high-cut design showcased her muscular legs, and the suit’s cheeky cut also showed off a glimpse of her pert derriere.
 The sides of the garment were decorated with gold clasps, which gave the piece a trendy vibe.

-The model wore her long, brunette tresses down and slightly waved, and her long locks trailed down the middle of her back.
-As of this writing, the post has only been live on her page for a short time, but it’s accrued a lot of attention with over 1,200 likes and 40-plus comments.
+The model wore her long, brunette tresses down and slightly wavy, and they trailed down the middle of her back.

+Within an hour of being posted, the update garnered a lot of attention, accruing over 1,200 likes and more than 40 comments.
 Most Instagrammers applauded her figure while a few more complimented her choice of attire.

-“You look stunning cutie,” one follower gushed with the addition of a few flame and heart emoji.
+“You look stunning cutie,” one follower gushed, adding a few flame and heart emoji.

 “Wow Wow that top star Melissa,” a second social media user chimed in.